 - Theory of Automata

-A student selected for admission having deficiency in the above stated courses may be required to study a maximum of four courses, which must be passed in the first 2 semesters.
-Deficiency courses shall be determined by the Graduate Studies Committee, before admitting the student.
+A student selected for admission having a deficiency in the above-stated courses may be required to study a maximum of four courses, which must be passed in the first 2 semesters.
+Deficiency courses shall be determined by the Graduate Studies Committee before admitting the student.

 Thesis or (Project + 1 additional